StrangeSandvich/VoxelMapConverter/README.md

 Put in the Ace of Spades map name.
 (If you want to convert MyMap.vxl, put in "MyMap")

-Tell the program if you want it to keep the ocean blocks (Sectors edge will not use them...)
+Tell the program if you want it to keep the ocean blocks (Sector's Edge will not use them...)

 Let the program parse the map.

-If the map has more than 255 colors the program will need to condense them.
+Choose how many unique colors the map should keep.
+Can maximum be 255 due to MagicaVoxel limitations.

 Give the program the name of the output file.
 Leave empty to use input name for output name.